Splunk Enterprise Data Administration (SEDA)

 Course Overview

 Please note that classes may run across three days, consisting of 6 hour sessions each day.
+The course has 18 hours of content.

 Who should attend